auth0/universal-login/packages/auth0-acul-js/examples/mfa-push-polling-utility.md

 ## Best Practices
 - Always clean up the poller in your effect's cleanup function.
 - Use a `useRef` to store the cancel function and avoid duplicate pollers.
-- Pass the latest `rememberDevice` value as a dependency to the effect.

 ## Example
 See `src/helpers/startMfaPushPolling.ts` for the full implementation.